Rais massacre: Massacre

 beginning of the attack had gone to seek help and refuge with the nearby security forces."
 The Prime Minister, Ahmed Ouyahia, retorted to ITN that "the army, the national guard intervened, intervened as quickly as it was possible."
 The authorities cited concern regarding the possible presence of mines and ambushes; however, a rescue worker interviewed by Human Rights Watch said that the first gendarmes there had not taken any precautions against possible mines as they drove in.

-The Algerian government told the UN Commission on Human Rights (E/CN.4/2000/3/Add.1) that "A judicial inquiry was opened by the Larbâa court and the four perpetrators of the massacre identified.
+The Algerian government told the UN Commission on Human Rights that "A judicial inquiry was opened by the Larbâa court and the four perpetrators of the massacre identified.
 Search warrants were issued by the examining magistrate on 30 May 1998."
 How four attackers killed 238 people is not made clear.

 The village's population had already dropped from 1000 before the conflict began to 200 after the massacre; many of the remainder left following this massacre.
 Some of those who remained were given arms by the government for future self-defense, according to La Tribune, which quotes residents opposing Abdelaziz Bouteflika's amnesty to certain members of the armed groups (the Law of National Reconciliation), fearing that it would include murderers like those who killed their neighbors.

-Eyewitness Quotes
+Eyewitness quotes

 Mrs. Bachiri, a victim of the Rais massacre, testified on the deaths of her sixteen brothers and their children before members of the Algerian League for the Defence of Human Rights (LADDH):